auschill/ParallelProgrammingLabs/docs/Vitis_HLS_Tutor/Install_Vitis.md

 # Get Vitis Software
 Download Vitis™ Unified Software Platform 2023.2 from Vitis Download Page.
 Ensure your computer is compatible.
 IMPORTANT -> If you wish to download/run Vitis/Vivado to your laptop/local PC.
 A couple notes
-1. It is difficult for Macbooks with ARM arch (m1, etc).
-Because you will need to use a virtual machine for windows/linux to run the program
+1. It is difficult for Macbooks with ARM arch (M1, etc).
+Because you will need to use a virtual machine for windows/linux to run the program.
+Because Vivado needs x86_64 architecture.
 2. Vitis/Vivado as a package takes up around 90-100 GB of Hard drive space.
 So ensure you have plenty of Storage.
 3. Vitis/Vivado will only really run comfortably with 20+ GB of RAM.
 You can try to do 16 GB but it will likely be slow.